Kaskapa/Auto-Pause-Unpause-Spotify/README.md

 ## Notes

-- This script assumes Spotify and Firefox are installed and running with the following `SourceAppUserModelId`s:
+- This script assumes Spotify and Firefox are installed and running with the following `SourceAppUserModelIds`:
 - `firefox.exe` for Firefox
 - `spotify.exe` for Spotify
 - `UnpauseSpotify.ahk` should include the function `PlayPauseMedia()` or any logic to resume playback via media key simulation.